aspectron/iris-rpc/README.md

 Authentication is based on user supplied secret keys, so this is as secure as your host.

+**This library is currently under development & testing.
+Until this message is removed, use at your own risk!**

 ## Usage

 `npm install zetta-rpc`